open-metadata/OpenMetadata/docs/integrations/connectors/hive.md

 },
 ```

-### **11. Confirm metadata\_server settings**
+### **12. Confirm metadata\_server settings**

-You need not make any changes to the fields defined for `metadata_server` in the template code you copied into `hive.json` in Step 4.
+You need not make any changes to the fields defined for `metadata_server` in the template code you copied into `hive.json` above.
 This part of your configuration file should be as follows.

 ```javascript
 "metadata_server": {